Alibey, Silivri

-Alibey is a neighborhood of Silivri district in Istanbul Province, Turkey.
+Alibey is a neighbourhood in the municipality and district of Silivri, Istanbul Province, Turkey.
+Its population is 18,072 (2022).
 It is situated southeast of the city center, bordered by the highway D-100 in the north.
-As of 2019, the population of the neighborhood is 18,114.

 The neighborhood takes its name from a no more existing Alibey Mosque.
 The historic mosque in Silivri was destroyed by the invading Bulgarian troops of the Principality of Bulgaria during the Russo-Turkish War (1877–1878).

 Public buildings and places in Alibey are: the Silivri Municipality central service buildings (Turgut Özal Blvd.), the courthouse (Turgut Özal Blvd.), the headquarters of Silivri district Gendarmerie (Çetin St.), and the Silvri Cemetery (Akgün Silivri St.).

 Population

-As of 2019, 9,160 (50.6%) female and 8,954 (49.4%) male people live in Alibey.

 Education

 Six schools are located in Alibey, which are: